Skip to main content

 These adverse events can be minimised with actions such as patient education and using pre-treatment medication2

-Patient Alert Card can be accessed on the ZYNLONTA EMC website or requested from your local Sobi representative
+Patient Card can be accessed on the ZYNLONTA EMC website or requested from your local Sobi representative

 Management of photosensitivity and cutaneous reactions